N0ctrnl/eqbcs/README.md

 # eqbcs
-EQBCS Chat Server
+EQBCS Chat Server Docker Container

-This is source code from ascii38 that I have had for many years.
+The EQBCS source code is from ascii38 that I have had for many years.

-I have created this repo to reference in my docker image.